mvinchoo/mvinchoo_scheduler/README.md

 > Extra point: implement appropriate scheduling retry mechanism.
 (If not enough time, just think and mention on README)

-Current scheduler operates in sessions (inspired from OSS Volcano which we also use at LinkedIn)
+Current scheduler operates in sessions (inspired from OSS Volcano)

 After a scheduling cycle finishes, it will sleep for 5 seconds and start a new cycle. (sort of busy loop logic)